Please excuse the mess, I'm still working on this page.

 Score Order Traditionally big band is alto, alto, tenor, tenor, bari.
 Trumpet 1, 2, 3, 4.
 Trombone 1, 2, 3, 4.
 Rhythm section.

 Many use that as a guide for smaller horn sections, just removing what isn't being used.
-I personally like voicing order.
+I personally like putting the horns in order for tutti voicings.
 6 horns = trumpet1,

 trumpet2, altosax, tenorsax, trombone, barisax.